Master of Science Degree Program

 - HCI 596 – Emerging Practices in Human Computer Interaction

-- HCI 603 – Advanced Learning Environments Design
+- HCI/ EDUC 603 – Advanced Learning Environments Design

 - IE 577 – Human Factors

-Admission into the HCI graduate degree program depends on a combination of your academic qualifications, area of interest, research specialties and the current research needs of the faculty.
-Evidence of creative talent, the ability to speak and write English clearly, and promise for a successful career are also important considerations for entry into the HCI Graduate program.
-Other admission requirements include
+Admission into the HCI graduate degree program depends on a combination of your academic qualifications, area of interest, research specialties, and the current research needs of the faculty.

 - GRE is optional for all students.

-- Demonstrated ability to write software competently.
+- The demonstrated ability to write software competently.
 This requirement can be met during your course of study in the program.